cdelker/ziaplot/docs/style.rst

 Selectors in the CSS string starting with `#` will apply to elements with the same name set on the element using the `cssid` method.
-Selectors in the CSS string starting with `.` will apply to elements with the same name set on the element using the `cssclass` method.
+Selectors in the CSS string starting with `.` will apply to elements with the same name set on the element using the `cls` method.

 .. jupyter-execute::